0xronin/0xRonin/README.md

 ### ⬜ Navalmanack
-The Almanack of Naval Ravikant by Naval Ravikant and Eric Jorgenson Book that can be read directly on your web browser. https://0xronin.github.io/Navalmanack/
+The Almanack of Naval Ravikant by Naval Ravikant and Eric Jorgenson Book that can be read directly on your web browser.
+[Try](https://0xronin.github.io/Navalmanack/)

 ### 🟥 Paul Graham Essays
-Essays by Paul Graham, with read percentage indicator and dark mode. https://0xronin.github.io/paulgraham-essays/
+Essays by Paul Graham, with read percentage indicator and dark mode.
+[Try](https://0xronin.github.io/paulgraham-essays/)

 ### 🟪 Simple ToDo App
 Minimal Todo App, save tasks and todo lists, cross off when finished.
-Light and Dark Mode. https://0xronin.github.io/ToDo/
+Light and Dark Mode.
+[Try](https://0xronin.github.io/ToDo/)

 ### 🟩 Crypthik Blog
-Built using NextJs, Tailwind, Sanity and deployed on Vercel, Crypthik is my personal blog where I share crypto articles and resources that are interesting and important to know. www.crypthik.com
+Built using NextJs, Tailwind, Sanity and deployed on Vercel, Crypthik is my personal blog where I share crypto articles and resources that are interesting and important to know.
+Visit www.crypthik.com

 ## ✨Solidity Sundays
 A challenge that I have given myself to build a small WEB3 application every sunday and share the code here.
 Feel free to reach out to me if you face any issues while following along.